codinglawyer/codinglawyer.io/posts/18-learn-reason-react-part-ii/index.md

 title: Learn ReasonML by building Tic Tac Toe in React (part II)
 seo_title: Learn ReasonML by building Tic Tac Toe in React (part II)
-slug: learn-reason-part-ii
+slug: learn-reason-react-part-ii
 description:
-  As we go through the source code of the Tic Tac Toe game — written in ReasonML, using React — I’ll explain the core features of the ReasonML.
+  As we go through the source code of the Tic Tac Toe game — written in ReasonML, using React — I’ll explain the core features of ReasonML.
 tags:
 - reason
 - react